 Bouclé is a type of upholstery that has made a huge comeback this year.
 It could be described as cosy thick textile that contains nubby, looped yarn to create a soft texture.

-Bullnose is a term used to describe the edge finish of a material such as a benchtop, cabinetry paver, tile or even the edge of a wall.
-This type of edge finish is beneficial as it is much less likely to chip, crack or break.
+Bullnose is a term used to describe the rounded edge finish of a material such as a benchtop, cabinetry paver, tile or even the edge of a wall.
+This type of fascia is beneficial as it is much less likely to chip, crack or break.

 Case goods refer to storage furniture that is sold in sets such as dressers and side tables.